FG, Two Others Sign Agreement for Reconcessioning of Lagos Trade Fair Complex

 The Bureau of Public Enterprises (BPE) has signed a tripartite agreement with Portman Freight Services Limited and Lagos International Trade Fair Complex (LITFC) to lease a portion of the complex to the freight service company.

-The BPE Director General, Mr. Alex Okoh, who spoke at the agreement-signing ceremony in Abuja, noted that the event marked the commencement of the work Parcels A and B which are not designated for concession.
+The BPE Director General, Mr. Alex Okoh, who spoke at the agreement-signing ceremony in Abuja, noted that the event marked the commencement of the work Parcels A and B that were not designated for concession.

 He added that the standardisation of lease agreements would ultimately increase the earnings of the LITFC and the federal government in particular.